asnazizi/MazeGameCPP/README.md

 6) Others
     - Easy quick start as main program compiles all mini-games automatically using system() command.
-    - Multiple mini games allowing different interactions between user and program
+    - Multiple mini games allowing different types of interaction between user and program.
     - Possible errors in user input/file compilation/file execution foreseen and measures in place.

 Compilation and Execution Instructions: